L-Marcel/tailwind-factory/README.md

 yarn add tailwind-factory
 ```

+### Tailwind Configuration
+If you want to use with Tailwind you need to install and configure [`Tailwind`](https://tailwindcss.com/docs/installation/) before!

-Now, you need to install the [`Tailwind CSS IntelliSense`](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss/) and add the following configuration:
+To use [`Tailwind CSS IntelliSense`](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss/) you need to add the following configuration in your User Settings:
 ```js
 //Tailwind IntelliSense Regex
 "tailwindCSS.experimental.classRegex": [